pyswmm/swmmio/README.md

 [![Build Status](https://travis-ci.com/aerispaha/swmmio.svg?branch=master)](https://travis-ci.com/aerispaha/swmmio)

-![Kool Picture](docs/img/impact_of_option.png?raw=true "Impact of Option") SWMMIO is a set of python tools aiming to provide a means for version control and visualizing results from the EPA Stormwater Management Model (SWMM).
+![Kool Picture](docs/img/impact_of_option.png?raw=true "Impact of Option") `swmmio` is a set of python tools aiming to provide a means for version control and visualizing results from the EPA Stormwater Management Model (SWMM).
 Command line tools are also provided for running models individually and in parallel via Python's `multiprocessing` module.
 These tools are being developed specifically for the application of flood risk management, though most functionality is applicable to SWMM modeling in general.

 ### Prerequisites
-SWMMIO functions primarily by interfacing with .inp and .rpt (input and report) files produced by SWMM.
+`swmmio` functions primarily by interfacing with .inp and .rpt (input and report) files produced by SWMM.
 Functions within the `run_models` module rely on a SWMM5 engine which can be downloaded [here](https://www.epa.gov/water-research/storm-water-management-model-swmm).

 ### Dependencies